 Outfit 4: The Underpants

-Oh God What Am I Seeing: This outfit is perfect for when you are wearing only underpants and want to leave the house (and are in Brooklyn); simply walk out of the house wearing underwear and, there, you've done it.
+Oh God What Am I Seeing: This outfit is perfect for when you are wearing only underpants and want to leave the house (and are in Brooklyn); simply walk out of the house wearing only underpants and, there, you've done it.
 An unzipped, short-sleeved cropped jacket can be added to create the perfect first date ensemble.

 Power Accents: jacket-front sequins, flash of buttock.